- 📖 Geeky Medics OSCE Book

 - Breeched baby

 There is no singular way to prevent DDH.
-Interestingly though, in some cultures, the incidence of DDH may be influenced by local child-rearing practices, as certain swaddling and baby-carrying techniques have been shown to correlate with a decline in this disorder.6
+The incidence of DDH may be influenced by local child-rearing practices, as certain swaddling and baby-carrying techniques have been shown to correlate with a decline in this disorder.6

 - Asymmetrical buttock creases